 Other initiatives to promote diversity at ACU include our Veteran Entry Program and Student Veteran Support Program, Autism at Uni, the ACU Ally Network and the ACU Refugee Scholarship.

 Each campus also has an Indigenous Higher Education Unit, where Aboriginal and Torres Strait Islander students can meet in a culturally safe, supportive place.
 Specialist staff at these hubs are available to give Aboriginal and Torres Strait Islander students advice on academic, cultural and personal matters.

 University life has enough challenges without access being one of them.
-We strive to ensure our students and staff can participate fully in the ACU experience, and are committed to embedding equal opportunity for people with disabilities into our policies and practices.
+We strive to ensure our students and staff can participate fully in the ACU experience, and we’re committed to embedding equal opportunity for people with disability into our policies and practices.

-If you are a student with a disability or chronic health condition, or are a carer, our disability services team can work with you to coordinate a range of adjustments to ensure your learning environment works for you, from assistive technology to alternate course materials.
+If you are a student with disability or a chronic health condition, or you’re a carer, our Access and Disability Service can work with you to coordinate a range of adjustments to ensure your learning environment works for you, from assistive technology to alternate course materials.

 We’re not just here to develop our staff and students’ academic interests.
 That is a big part of what we do but, when we talk about the dignity of the human person in our mission, we’re talking about the whole person.

 Your wellbeing matters to us.
 On each of our campuses, we run fitness classes to get your body moving and you can also join our university sports teams.

 Learn more about sports and fitness

 We also have on-campus counsellors, career advisors, academic skills development officers, disability advisors and Indigenous service officers.
 And in line with our mission and identity as a Catholic university, we offer staff and students pastoral care and support through our network of campus pastoral associates and chaplains.